Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Edge dynamics

 We now study how stroboscopic and non-stroboscopic noise affect topological edge states.
-These edge states appear for particular values of $\theta_1$ and $\theta_2$~\cite{Bisianov2019}.
-Using a continuous Hamiltonian description, Ref.~\cite{rieder_localization_2018} shows that random fluctuations result in an exponential decay of the edge state population.
+These edge states appear in one-dimensional lattices for particular values of $\theta_1$ and $\theta_2$~\cite{Bisianov2019}.
+Using a time-continuous Hamiltonian description, Ref.~\cite{rieder_localization_2018} shows that random fluctuations result in an exponential decay of the edge state population.
 This decay could be transformed into a power law by introducing spatial localization of the bulk via the presence of flat bands or spatial disorder.

 To study the dynamics of topological edge states under stroboscopic noise, we use the non-perturbative master equation, Eq.~\eqref{eq:MasterEq1}, but now in real space to account for the finite size lattice with $N$ sites.
 Following a procedure analogous to the one leading to Eq.~(\ref{eq:UF-Decomposition}), the noisy Floquet operator in real space can be decomposed into a sum of five terms: